TAE40116 Certificate IV in training and assessment

 You will develop skills that help you better meet the needs of the growing number of Australians who lack the desired levels of literacy and numeracy.

-You will be able to identify the particular needs of a learner, the demands of some training, and devise strategies to enable the learner to bridge the gap between the two.
+You will be able to identify the particular needs of a learner, and the demands of some training and devise strategies to enable the learner to bridge the gap between the two.

 - TAEASS401 Plan assessment activities and processes

 You will learn about the assessment process and plan and organise assessment activities and processes, including Recognition of Prior Learning.

 You will be able to assess the competence of a candidate and participate in the assessment validation process.